moirei/laravel-pricing/docs/pricing.md

 ## Package

-`Package` pricing computes the total result but unit groups.
-For example, a unit amount of $25.0 for every 5 units.
-Results are rounded up such that 8 units returns $50.0
+`Package` pricing computes the total result in package groups.
+For example, an amount of $25.0 for every 5 units.
+Results are rounded up such that 8 units returns $50.0.

 ```php
 use MOIREI\Pricing\Pricing;